About & Contact

 I grew up in the beautiful Kent countryside, surrounded by animals both wild and domestic.
 My memories of that time are of big family Sunday lunches, long walks through bluebell woods and rolling hills studded with drowsy oast houses.
 Being both arty and sciencey, I couldn't work out if I wanted to be an artist, a palaeontologist or a conservationist when I grew up (so naturally I ended up doing none of those things!)

-Tragically, we lost my beloved Mum when I was only 10 and that (along with a lot of other challenges in the years that followed) affected me deeply.
-I often turned to art and to Mother Nature for comfort and inspiration.
+Tragically, we lost my beloved Mum when I was only 10 and that (along with a lot of other challenges in the years that followed) sent me in a downward spiral.
+In the depths of depression I often turned to art and to Mother Nature for comfort and inspiration.
 I wasn't good at much in school, but I could draw and paint, so that gave me a sense of purpose.
-I studied fine art and graphic design at A-level before studying 3D design at university with a focus on sculpture and product design.
+I studied fine art and graphic design up to A-level before studying 3D design at university with a focus on sculpture and product design.

 Like many, I had big hopes and dreams after graduating, but faced with the practicalities of survival, I ended up rather "drifting" as a commercial digital artist / motion graphics designer in my 20's and early 30's, mostly working any design jobs I could get to pay the bills (when the jobs paid anything at all).
-I did 5:30 am starts, 3-hour commutes and late night wrap-ups for corporate events, often for clients who thought it was perfectly fine to hurl verbal abuse at me just because "they were paying my wages".
+For years I did 5:30 am starts, 3-hour commutes and late night wrap-ups for corporate events, often for clients who thought it was perfectly fine to hurl verbal abuse at me just because they could.
 My career revolved around London too, which is an amazing city but is just too big and urban for my spirit to thrive in for any length of time.

-Mercifully, over the next 10 years or so I increasingly produced digital content for better clients and employers including museums, publishers and government agencies, so I was gradually able to leave the private sector corporate world behind me.
-I gradually moved up the ladder into more stable project management roles, which increasingly involved no creative skills at all but still didn't leave much bandwidth for making the kind of art that I really wanted to make.
+Mercifully, over the next 10 years or so I increasingly produced digital content for better clients and employers including museums, publishers and government agencies, but it still didn't leave much bandwidth for making the kind of art that I really wanted to make.

 After so many years of long commutes, hours sat in front of computer screens and feeling creatively stifled, soon after turning 40 I realised I'd just about had enough.
-I needed a reset.
+I'd lost myself somewhere down the line and I needed a reset.

 Local inspiration